 Effect has been observed in Multi-GNSS but also in GPS Only mode (FW 7.60)

-Maybe the GPSMAP 67 applies some kind of dead-reckoning based on digital compass course and accelerometers when satellite reception is not exactly optimal.
-In dead-reconing, based on a known position (fix), next position is calculated using speed and direction.
+This feature makes the device extremely accurate and able to register the slightest movements.
+However, this feature seems to take over when satellite reception is less than ideal: it results in dead-reckoning error.
+In dead-reckoning, based on a known position (fix), next position is calculated using speed and direction.
 When not comparing to real position, the position error increases.
-Due to sensor noise the course is rather random.
+Probably due to sensor noise the course is rather random.

 Conclusion